 Some of the myths that are pervasive in relation to NPS® , that I would want to clarify:

 Myth 1: NPS® should be practiced exactly as proposed in 15 years ago:

-The ecosystem has dramatically changed in the last 15 years, so unless the original authors are planning to write a completely new playbook, I would advise you try out sensible variations.
-Three things have dramatically changed in the past 10 years: Mobile phone, technology and the consumer participation.
+The ecosystem has dramatically changed in the last 15 years, so unless the original authors are planning to write a completely new playbook, I would advise you to try out sensible variations.
+Three things have dramatically changed in the past 10 years: Mobile phone, technology, and consumer participation.
 How has your NPS ® program evolved with this change?
 Of course, I am conscious and highly mindful that NPS ® is a proprietary trademark and any modifications, you will need to ensure due permissions.
-I am aware of brands which have moved to a 5-point scale (5 being promoter; 4 passive and 1-3 being detractor) to suit the mobile phone since they found a 11-point scale impractical on the phone.
+I am aware of brands that have moved to a 5-point scale (5 being promoter; 4 passive and 1-3 being detractor) to suit the mobile phone since they found an 11-point scale impractical on the phone.
 I don’t quite agree but I cannot find fault with the logic since the fat-finger syndrome was creating some anomalies or so they inferred in their tests.